Gospel of Jesus Christ: Why This Is Good News?

 Sin is more than a violation of an impersonal arbitrary regulation.
 Sin is our rebellion against our Creator.
 The final destiny for unrepentant, unbelieving sinners is eternal torment called “hell.”

-Jesus Christ, born of a virgin, is both completely human and completely God.
+Jesus Christ, born of a virgin, is both truly human and truly God.
 Jesus’s mission was to die as a substitutionary sacrifice for His people.
 As He hung on the cross, Jesus bore all the weight of the sin of God’s people.

 Jesus rose from the grave three days later.
 His resurrection assures us that everything He claimed is true.
 God’s wrath has been satisfied.
 Jesus finished the work of salvation.
 His people are freed from sin’s power, and they are reconciled with God.